Aterta/Aterta/README.md

 - Hi, I’m @Atea
 - I like to play games.
-- just find me on discord if you ever need
+- just find me on discord if you ever need to: Atera

 <!---
 Aterta/Aterta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.